…About buying online

 Are the packages tracked?

-Orders under £40 are not normally tracked but can be at extra cost.
-For orders over £40 the packages are tracked and you will be emailed the tracking code when your print is on its way.
+All orders are now dispatched via courier or special delivery.
+The packages are tracked and you will be emailed the tracking code when your print is on its way.
 You will be required to sign for the package and you will be notified of which service is being used in our acknowledgement email to you.

 How long does delivery take?